UCL-VR/ubiq-genie/README.md

 Ubiq-Genie is a framework that enables you to build server-assisted collaborative mixed reality applications with Unity using the [Ubiq](https://ubiq.online) framework.
 This is particularly useful for building multi-user applications that require server-side processing such as generative models, conversational agents, and real-time transcription.
 For more information, please refer to the [Ubiq-Genie paper](https://ubiq.online/publication/ubiq-genie/).

 > [!NOTE]
 > Before starting with Ubiq-Genie, we recommend that you familiarize yourself with the Ubiq framework.
-For more information, see the [Ubiq documentation](https://ucl-vr.github.io/ubiq/) and [Ubiq's website](https://ubiq.online).
+For more information, see Ubiq's [ documentation](https://ucl-vr.github.io/ubiq/) and [website](https://ubiq.online).
+Ubiq-Genie currently uses Ubiq [v1.0.0-pre7](https://github.com/UCL-VR/ubiq/releases/tag/unity-v1.0.0-pre.7).

 ## Initial Setup